madeindjs/nestjs-graphile-worker/README.md

   // Bypass specific global middlewares for this handler
   @UseMiddlewares(
-    ['myLocalMiddleware'],
+    [GracefulLastAttemptFailureMiddleware],
-    { bypassGlobalMiddlewares: ['myGlobalMiddleware'] }
+    { bypassGlobalMiddlewares: [ContextMiddleware] }
   )
   @TaskHandler()
   async handlerWithBypass(payload: any, helpers: JobHelpers) {
-    // This handler will skip 'myGlobalMiddleware' but still use 'myLocalMiddleware' }
+    // This handler will skip 'ContextMiddleware' but still use 'GracefulLastAttemptFailureMiddleware' }

-  // Trick: bypass a global middleware but use it in the array of handler-specific middlewares to control execution order
+  // Trick: Bypass a global middleware but use it in the array of handler-specific middlewares to control execution order
   @UseMiddlewares(
-    ['myLocalMiddleware', 'myGlobalMiddleware'],
+    [GracefulLastAttemptFailureMiddleware, ContextMiddleware],
-    { bypassGlobalMiddlewares: ['myGlobalMiddleware'] }
+    { bypassGlobalMiddlewares: [ContextMiddleware] }
   )
   @TaskHandler()
   async handlerWithBypass(payload: any, helpers: JobHelpers) {
-    // Bypasses `myGlobalMiddleware` but includes it locally to control execution order: while global middlewares
+    // Bypass `myGlobalMiddleware` but include it locally to control execution order: while global middlewares execute
-    // execute before local handlers, here `myGlobalMiddleware` gets executed as a local handler after `myLocalMiddleware` }
+    // before local handlers, here `myGlobalMiddleware` gets executed as a local handler after `myLocalMiddleware` }
 }